-Borneo’s freshwater reptilesTerrapins are reptiles generally associated with both terrestrial and freshwater habitats.
+Borneo’s freshwater reptilesTerrapins can be found in both terrestrial and freshwater habitats.
 One example is the endangered spiny terrapin (Heosemys spinosa), which mostly lives on the forest floor, although it infrequently visits streams and puddles.
-It feeds on fallen fruits and other vegetation.

-Compared to the spiny terrapin, the forest soft-shelled turtle’s (Dogania subplana) lifestyle is more closely connected to streams in forests and agricultural areas, where it goes searching for food at night.
-The species is recognizable by the spotted pattern of the head, a long, thick and flexible neck and sharp claws on the forefeet.
+The forest soft-shelled turtle’s (Dogania subplana) lifestyle is more closely connected to streams in forests and agricultural areas, where it goes searching for food at night.
+The species is recognisable by the spotted pattern on its head, a long, thick and flexible neck and sharp claws on the forefeet.

-In the peat swamps one can meet the false gharial (Tomistoma schlegelii), a medium-sized crocodile.
-Its elongated snout is specialised for catching fish, but the species is actually a generalist predator, reportedly feeding on fish, insects, crustaceans and mammals.1
+In the peat swamps you can meet the false gharial (Tomistoma schlegelii), a medium-sized crocodile.
+Its elongated snout is specialised for catching fish, but the species is actually a generalist predator, feeding on fish, insects, crustaceans and mammals.

-Borneo lizardsSome 105 species of lizards are known from Borneo’s tropical rainforests,2 including the green crested lizard or Borneo bloodsucker (Bronchocela cristatella).
-With more than ¾ of its length consisting of a tail, this lizard also has the distinction of changing colour from bright green to brown when threatened.
+Borneo’s lizardsSome 105 species of lizards have been discovered in Borneo’s tropical rainforests, including the green crested lizard or Borneo bloodsucker (Bronchocela cristatella).
+The tail of this lizard makes up over 75% of its total body length and the lizard changes colour from bright green to brown when threatened.

-Another colourful Borneo lizard is the 5-banded gliding lizard (Draco quinquefasciatus), found in lowland primary rainforest close to water bodies.
-This lizard’s body is marked by five dark bands with a series of white spots at the centre of each one.
+Another colourful Borneo lizard is the 5-banded gliding lizard (Draco quinquefasciatus), found in lowland primary rainforest close to water.
+Borneo's very own dragon, this lizard’s body is marked by five dark bands with a series of white spots at the centre of each one.